webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 Like exclusions, the number of [browser windows](workflow-setup.md#browser-windows) can also be adjusted while crawling.
 On the **Watch** tab, press the **+/-** button next to the _Running in_ N _browser windows_ text and set the desired value.

 Unlike exclusions, this change will not be applied to future workflow runs.

+## Pausing and Resuming Crawls

+If you need to pause your crawl at any point after it has started, whether to reassess, rescope, or for any other reason, you now have the option to do so.

+Pausing a crawl will halt the timer and prevent any increase in the number of pages crawled or the overall size.
+Your Status will change from Running to Pausing to eventually Paused to signify that the crawler is no longer crawling.

+When you're ready to resume, simply click the resume button.
+Your status will update from Resuming to Running to indicate that the crawler has started crawling again.

+NOTE: While your crawl is paused, you are unable to replay the crawl until it is completed.

 ## End a Crawl